Compute

 The value can contain up to 43 characters, including digits, letters, underscores (_), periods (.), and hyphens (-).

-After an instance is created, you can view its tags on the Tags tab and can also add, modify, or delete the tags.
-For details, see Managing Tags.
+After an instance is created, you can view its tag details on the Tags tab.
+In addition, you can add, modify, and delete tags of an existing instance.
+For details, see Tag Management.

 Table 8 Required duration